eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.
 3. Under **Paths: Local**, specify the relative paths of the folders containing copybooks.
+The folders are searched in the order they are listed, so if two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
 4. Open a program or project.
    Copybook support features are now enabled.